School of Nursing

 • Design strategies for the continuing development of staff for personal growth as well as the improvement of patient and organizational outcomes.

-• Implement the role of a nurse leader, nurse manager, or nurse executive in a professional, respectful, and ethical manner.
+• Implement the role of a nurse leader, nurse manager, or certified nurse executive in a professional, respectful, and ethical manner.

 More Nursing Role Specialties